How do I get the perfect lawn?

 How often should I water my grass?

 Only water when your grass shows sign of stress or drought.
+In the UK it's rather rare for you water your grass, but in other countries it is common.

 How often should I fertilize?